DanOKeefe/documents-manager/README.md

-# 📄 Document Manager 📚
+# 📄 Documents Manager 📚

 This project is a document management system that allows users to view and upload documents.
 It uses Streamlit for the web interface, AWS S3 for storage, DynamoDB for metadata storage, and a transformer model for summarizing the documents.